jakeryansmith/validate-string-of-emails/README.md

-# A validation rule for checking a string of delimiter separated emails.
+# A Laravel validation rule for checking a string of delimiter separated emails.

 You can install the package via composer: